xroshan-ctrl/DSA/README.md

 # DSA
-This repository is for DSA.
+This is my personal repository and i work here on DSA.